DaveDCGIS/panama-papers/README.md

 Hypothesis

-The purpose of this project is to apply and engage in an exploratory effort to gain insight into the Panama Paper data.
+The purpose of this project is to engage in an exploratory effort to gain insight into the Panama Paper data.
 The database contains multiple structured csv files courtesy of the International Consortium of Investigative Journalists (ICIJ).